-New research indicates that the hemp compounds in cannabis are capable of stoping Covid-19 from entering human cells and infecting people.
+New research indicates that the hemp compounds in cannabis are capable of preventing COVID-19 from infecting human cells and people.

-The study, which was published in the Journal of Nature Products on Monday, found that cannabinoid acids attach to the SARS-CoV-2 spike protein, thwarting a key step in the virus’s process of infecting its hosts:
+The study, which was recently published in the Journal of Nature Products, found that cannabinoid acids attach to the SARS-CoV-2 spike protein, thwarting a key step in the virus’s process of infecting its hosts.

 “These cannabinoid acids are abundant in hemp and in many hemp extracts,” van Breeman added.
 “They are not controlled substances like THC, the psychoactive ingredient in marijuana, and have a good safety profile in humans.”